evncosta/100-Days-of-Code/Day 8/README.md

 A classic encryption and decryption tool that implements the Caesar cipher algorithm, one of the oldest and simplest encryption techniques.
 This project was completed as part of **Day 8** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 8: Function Parameters & Caesar Cipher** in the 100 Days of Code curriculum.
+It demonstrates practical application of function parameters and advanced string manipulation.

 ## 🎯 Project Overview

 The Caesar Cipher program features: